frankhjung/article-git-pipelines/README.md

 [Bitbucket](https://bitbucket.org) and [GitHub](https://github.com/), and ask
 the question: "Is it time to switch from your current CI/CD toolset?"

 # Exercise

-To demonstrate these features, we use pipelines to render the [Git Markdown](https://guides.github.com/features/mastering-markdown/) version of this article into an HTML document.
+Let's use pipelines to render the [Git Markdown](https://guides.github.com/features/mastering-markdown/) version of this article into an HTML document.

-The pipeline features we are exploring are:
+The pipeline features we are using:

-* using of Docker images
+* using Docker images to execute build tasks
 * customising the build environment
 * pipeline stages
-* archiving generated artefacts
+* archiving generated artefacts - in this case a document, but in real life you might be archiving a built Docker image

 The pipeline workflow is: